-An HDF5 browse file is provided for each granule that contains two browse images in the default group called "default1" and "default2". default1 visualizes the DEM surface height (h) and default2 the uncertainty in the DEM surface height (h\sigma).
+An HDF5 browse file is provided for each granule that contains two browse images in the default group called "default1" and "default2". default1 visualizes the average quarterly rate of height change (dhdt_lag1/dh_dt) at 1 km resolution from cycle 03 to cycle 10 and default2 the respective standard deviation.